The Sound and the Fur(r)y Part 5: “That Mouse Has Boobs,” and Furry Diversity

 “Furries are a lot better at eroticizing plush toys than they are at organizational management,” I said.
 “We just made it past three checkpoints without having to pay for a $45 badge.”

-At the north end of the room there was a large stage flooded with light, and the rest of the room was dark apart from some swirling neon-colored lights and intermittent strobe effects.
+At the north end of the room was a large stage flooded with light, and the rest of the room was dark apart from some swirling neon-colored lights and intermittent strobe effects.
 The room was filled with seating that was nearly filled to capacity with 1000+ people in various stages of furry-ness.

 “So this is a dance competition?”
 Hayley asked.